Donaueschingen: Danube Kayak Trip Day Zero

 We also visited my grandmother and went out to eat with my father and step-mother.
 Then I had to manage my mom’s household and recycle all the packaging.
 My mom had arranged that her neighbor would be able to drop us off at the train station, for which I had to make the first contact.

 It took quite some time, cursing, and effort to pack everything up.
 We managed to squeeze the whole kayak into a backpack I’d used in Cabo Verde, an extraordinary feat of our packing skills.
 It’s a little silly, but some of the most important stuff we ordered arrived in Germany instead of the Netherlands… like the waterproof bags that would carry all the items we were currently folding and packing.
 So we had to find a temporary solution to that issue.
-That solution was putting everything in the grey duffle bag that was the original packaging for our inflatable kayak/canoe.
+That solution was putting everything in the grey duffel bag that was the original packaging for our inflatable kayak/canoe.
 One item also had to be returned and some other stuff had to be ordered.

 package sevylor adventure plus inflatable kayak canoe backpack cabinmax donaueschingen duffle bag inflatable canoe kayak sevylor adventure plus packing train ride donaueschingen germany